 Line 31.
-If 1999 is the first year your vehicle was placed in service and the percentage on line 14 is more than 50%, you may elect to deduct as an expense a portion of the cost (subject to a yearly limit).
+Section 179 deduction.
+If 2002 is the first year your vehicle was placed in service and the percentage on line 14 is more than 50%, you may elect to deduct as an expense a portion of the cost (subject to a yearly limit).
 To calculate this section 179 deduction, multiply the part of the cost of the vehicle that you choose to expense by the percentage on line 14.
-The total of your depreciation and section 179 deduction generally cannot be more than \$3,060 multiplied by the percentage on line 14.
-However, the \$3,060 limit is increased for certain clean-fuel and electric vehicles (see the line 36 instructions).
+The total of your depreciation and section 179 deduction generally cannot be more than the percentage on line 14 multiplied by \$3,060.
+However, this limit is equal to the percentage on line 14 multiplied by \$7,660 for a vehicle that qualifies for the 30% special depreciation allowance, unless you elect not to claim it (explained on page 6) or the vehicle is qualified New York Liberty Zone (Liberty Zone) property (see Pub.
+946 for more details).
+Also, a higher limit applies to certain clean-fuel and electric vehicles (see the line 36 instructions).
 Your section 179 deduction for the year cannot be more than the income from your job and any other active trade or business on your Form 1040.

-If you are claiming a section 179 deduction on other property, or you placed more than \$200,000 of section

-179 property in service during the year, use Form 4562 to figure your section 179 deduction.
+If you are claiming a section 179 deduction on other CAUTION property, or you placed more than \$200,000 of section 179 property in service during the year. use Form 4562 to figure your section 179 deduction.
 Enter the amount of the section 179 deduction allocable to your vehicle (from Form 4562, line 12) on Form 2106, line 31.